Skip to content

 Renters’ Rights Act – Information for private tenants

-The Renters’ Right Act will give tenants new protections, and greater security and stability.
-Changes come into effect from 1 May 2026.
-Find out more about the Renters’ Rights Act and how it will affect private tenants.
+The Renters’ Right Act gives tenants new protections, and greater security and stability.
+Find out more about the Renters’ Rights Act and how it affects private renting tenants.

 Who is responsible for repairs?

-Under the Landlord and Tenant Act of 1985 the landlord is responsible for repairs to:
+Under the Landlord and Tenant Act of 1985 your landlord is responsible for keeping the following in good repair:

-• The structure and exterior of the dwelling
+• The structure and exterior of the property (such as walls, roof, windows and doors)

-• Basins, sinks, baths and other sanitary installations in the dwelling
+• Basins, sinks, baths, toilets and other sanitary fittings

 Gas safety

-If you don’t have a current copy of the Gas Safety Record, ask your landlord to provide this.
-If they’re unable to do so, you can report this to the HSE.
+If you do not have a valid Gas Safety Record, ask your landlord for a copy.
+If they cannot provide one, you can report this to the HSE.

 Electrical safety

-If you don’t have a current copy of the EICR, ask your landlord to provide this.
-If they’re unable to do so, you can report this to the Private Sector Housing Team.
+If you do not have a current EICR, ask your landlord for a copy.
+If they fail to provide one, you can report this to the Private Sector Housing Team.

 Fire safety of furniture and furnishings

-What can tenants do if these standards are not being met?
+What to do if standards are not met?

 Contact us - Private Sector Housing